 We typically bake the cake in a convection oven.
 When we’re on the road, not everybody we visit has a convection oven, so we sometimes take a Moulinex countertop convection oven.
 Another great “BIFL” appliance and a family gift, the Moulinex oven is more than 20 years old, made in France, and built to last.
 It has aged very well and bakes just like yesterday.
 To be safe … every oven we use is checked using an infrared temperature gun for the sake of troubleshooting. 😉

 These instructions apply to a convection oven; of course, your mileage may vary.
 And yes – we do use conventional oven.
 On the most part it does work, but … I prefer convection.

 - Bake cake for 34-35 minutes or until golden brown.

-- After baking, leave cake in oven for 5-10 minutes before removing.
+- After 34-35 minutes, TURN OFF THE OVEN and leave cake in oven for 5-10 minutes before removing.

 - Once you’ve removed the finished product and let it cool down, use a spatula to lift the edges all around the cake as well as underneath it.
 This makes it easier to slice and serve pieces without any sticking — that is, if it even sticks at all, thanks to the coconut oil smeared on the pan in advance.

 Slice, serve, enjoy and let us know how did it work out for you.
 We’d be excited to hear from you!